Explore the resurgence of film photography with Memory Fortress.

 Different types of film formats in photography include:

 - 35mm film: The most common film format, widely used in point-and-shoot and SLR cameras.
-Its versatility and accessibility make it a popular choice among photographers of all skill levels, whether they shoot film or use a digital camera.
+Its versatility and accessibility make it popular among photographers of all skill levels, whether they shoot film or use a digital camera.

-Film processing also impacts the final outcome, a critical stage handled with care by specialized photo labs.
 The two main types of film processing are C-41 (color negative) and E-6 (slide), each requiring specific chemicals and temperature control for optimal results.

 How Do Various Film Types Impact Photography?